-Inexpensive portable phone charges are available and make an intelligent addition to any car crash safety kit.
+Inexpensive are available and make an intelligent addition to any car crash safety kit.

 Reflective Triangles or Road Flares

 Having at least three reflective triangles is the recommendation by the American Red Cross.
-These are very important if your car crash happens at night or in bad weather conditions.
+These are very important if your car crash happens at night, on the highway or in bad weather conditions.